 Testing:

 The GOCDB source code includes DBUnit and Unit tests for selected core packages.
-For a data-centric product like Gocdb, emphasis is placed on the DBUnit tests which are essential to assert expected behavior on the deployed RDBMS.
+For a data-centric product like GOCDB, emphasis is placed on the DBUnit tests, which are essential to assert expected behaviour on the deployed RDBMS.

 The GOCDB test suite prioritizes quality functional testing of the most critical code-paths rather than achieving high blanket coverage of less meaningful tests.